I love giving advice to others on how to build sheds and outdoor structures.

 From the Ground Up

 About this time, disaster struck.
-When we started, Monique looked up state regulations, and verified that we did not need a permit to build... as long as we were at least 4 feet from any property line.
+When we started, Monique looked up state regulations, and verified that we did not need a permit to build . . . as long as we were at least four feet from any property line.
 Turns out, local regs supersede state regs.
 And with a friendly tip from an anonymous neighbor, the appropriate building authorities quickly showed up and shut us down.

 They told us to stop building, period.
 And if we couldn't get a permit, we'd have to take it apart.
 Grrr.
 At that point, I felt like going all Davy Crockett on them, and re-enacting my own Alamo.
 It was enough to take the wind out of my sails.

 We applied for a permit.
 Turned down.
-Too close to neighbors properties on two sides.
-You can apply for waivers in this situation, but applying is expensive, requires signed statements from neighbors, with no guarantee you'll be granted the waiver.
+It was too close to our neighbor's properties on two sides.
+You can apply for waivers in this situation, but applying is expensive, requires signed statements from neighbors, and has no guarantee you'll be granted the waiver.
 What a money mill.
-My government working for me.
+That's my government working for me.

-With some research, and a super-long measuring tape, I was able to prove the back edge of the property extends some 9 feet beyond the edge of our fence.
+With some research and a super-long measuring tape, I was able to prove the back edge of the property extends some nine feet beyond the edge of our fence.
 But we were still too close on the side.
-So we hired a team of guys to come in, and SHOVE the shed over by 4 feet.
+So we hired a team of guys to come in and shove the shed over by four feet.
 This did the job.
-It also left the front of our shed 4 feet beyond the lip of the base we'd built to support it's weight.
-And 4 feet of framed dirt behind it.
+It also left the front of our shed four feet beyond the lip of the base we'd built to support its weight, and four feet of framed dirt behind it.